Dimension-AI-Technologies/Entropic/README.md

 # Entropic - a Claude Code Todo GUI and Project History viewer

 A real-time todo monitoring system for Claude Code that displays live updates of Todo items as they are created, modified, and completed.
-This tool provides a visual dashboard as a GUI or in your terminal that automatically updates whenever Claude Code uses the TodoWrite tool.
+This tool provides a visual dashboard in your terminal or as a GUI that automatically updates whenever Claude Code uses the TodoWrite tool.
+Terminal version is in original Bash (by [@JamesonNyp](@JamesonNyp)) and cross-platform PowerShell (by [dimension-zero](@dimension-zero)).
 GUI is in cross-platform TypeScript.
-Terminal version is in original Bash (by [@JamesonNyp](@JamesonNyp)) and cross-platform PowerShell [dimension-zero](@dimension-zero).

 ![Claude Code Todo Tracker Live Monitor](Todo%20Tracker.png)